alexhrao/aoc-2024/README.md

 The second part, I was not so lucky.
 I'm proud that it basically worked the first time, but it took almost 200 seconds to get there!
 There's surely a better solution... but honestly 3 minutes is good enough for me.

+### Day 23 Commentary

+Today was surprisingly straightforward.
+The first basically involved finding triplicates, which I just did the brute force way.
+I'm convinced there's probably a more elegant, faster way to look for that, but my solution runs in less than a second, so I'm happy with it.

+The second part sort of faked me out.
+I pretty quickly recognized that this was a problem that boiled down to finding the maximal [clique](https://en.wikipedia.org/wiki/Clique_(graph_theory)) in the graph of connected computer nodes.
+This problem is known to be NP-hard, so I was looking for something about my input that would make it, well, **not** as hard.
+Finally I just tried the basic approach - just doing the exponential-time search for the maximally sized clique - and it actually worked on the first try.
+So I suppose the lesson here might be try the "stupid" approach first, you might be surprised with the results.

 ### Day 24 Commentary